 On average, employees spend 6 hours and managers spend more than 23 hours a week in meetings - and the numbers keep growing - according to research.
 For an activity that takes up so much time and energy at the workplace, meetings are one of the most critical, yet overlooked aspects when it comes to building strong company culture.

 At Meeteor, we’ve spent the past few years dedicated to improving meetings in organizations of all kinds.
 We’ve learned from hundreds of people about how meetings have impacted their work.
 In our book, Momentum: Creating Effective, Engaging and Enjoyable Meetings, we feature stories and practices to help you reflect on your meeting culture.
-Today, we’ll share how meetings can support or sabotage your culture-building.
+Here, we’ll share how meetings can support or sabotage your culture-building.

-Build a culture-first organization by focusing on meetings
+Build a Culture First organization by focusing on meetings

 Culture is often considered “the way we do things around here.”
 It’s the set of beliefs and behaviors that direct people in how they act and interact.
 As a new hire joins your company, they may learn about your organization’s values and culture during the orientation process, but they will also experience the actual culture in their daily interactions.

 For example, let’s imagine a company states “transparency” as a core value.
 How does it show up in meetings?

 - Do people invited to a meeting know what the meeting is all about?

 - Do they know what outcome the meeting is set out to achieve?

 - Does the meeting leader share information in a timely manner?

 - Do participants feel comfortable sharing their ideas?